Hodaifa98/learn_ai_attempt_1/Unit 1 - Introduction/Notes/README.md

 First, I already have basic knowledge about AI and its usage in general, and secondly, the advanced keywords feel overwhelming so my brain just shut off when I tried to learn those parts.

+PEAS and agents feel new to me, I had an expectation that AI is simply = math + code, but it seems like one does not directly make models.

-Hence I decided to feel satisfied that I at least learned the difference between supervised and non-supervised learning and the fact that many algorithms exists in AI.
+I decided to feel satisfied that I at least learned the difference between supervised and non-supervised learning and the fact that many algorithms exists in AI.

 Going forward, I hope to get a deeper knowledge about AI, so in a part, I'm exicted, but also worried about the math part.
 I'll let future me (hopefully soon) deal with such issues.